 Rinie van Est coordinates research within the theme Digital Society.
 He is involved in the field of energy transition and digital transition.
 He focuses on the societal meaning of emerging technologies, such as synthetic biology, artificial intelligence and immersive technologies, like AR/VR.

 Academic background and career

-- Lecturer in Technology Assessment and Foresight at Eindhoven University of Technology (Department of Technological and Innovative Sciences).
+- Professor of Technology Assessment and Governance at Eindhoven University of Technology (School of Innovation Sciences).